MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial--create-your-first-uwp-directx-game.md

 For this tutorial, you need to be familiar with these subjects.

 - [C++/WinRT](../cpp-and-winrt-apis/index.md).
-C++/WinRT is a standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows APIs.
+C++/WinRT is a standard modern C++17 language projection for Windows APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows APIs.
 - Basic linear algebra and Newtonian physics concepts.
 - Basic graphics programming terminology.
 - Basic Windows programming concepts.